-The following discussion of our financial condition and results of operations should be read in conjunction with the financial statements and notes to those statements included elsewhere in this Quarterly Report on Form 10-Q as of September 30, 2005 and our audited financial statements for the year-ended December 31, 2004 included in our Annual Report on Form 10-K previously filed with the SEC.
+The following discussion of our financial condition and results of operations should be read in conjunction with the financial statements and notes to those statements included elsewhere in this Quarterly Report on Form 10-Q as of March 31, 2006 and our audited financial statements for the year-ended

+December 31, 2005 included in our Annual Report on Form 10-K previously filed with the SEC.

 This report contains forward-looking statements that involve risks and uncertainties.
 These statements relate to future periods, future events or our future operating or financial plans or performance.
 These statements can often be identified by the use of forward-looking terminology such as "expects," "believes," "intends," "anticipates," "estimates," "plans," "may," or "will," or the negative of these terms, and other similar expressions.
-These forward-looking statements include statements as to the discovery, development, formulation, manufacturing and commercialization of our compounds and our product candidates; the increase in our drug discovery and development efforts; the expected timing, progress, results and other information regarding our preclinical testing, clinical trials and drug development programs; conducting clinical trials internally, with collaborators, or with contract research organizations; our collaboration and strategic alliance efforts; anticipated benefits and disadvantages of entering into collaboration agreements; the regulatory approval process; the safety, effectiveness and potential benefits and indications of our product candidates and other compounds under development; potential uses for our product candidates and our other compounds; our ability to manage expansion of our drug discovery and development operations; future required expertise relating to clinical trials, manufacturing, sales and marketing; obtaining licenses to products, compounds or technology, or other intellectual property rights; the receipt of or payments to collaborators resulting from milestones or royalties; difficulties resulting from the discontinuation of certain of our information product-related activities, including the amendment, termination or transition of customer contracts; expected expenses and expenditure levels; expected revenues and sources of revenues; expected losses; our profitability; the adequacy of our capital resources; the need to raise additional capital; the costs associated with resolving matters currently in litigation; our expectations regarding competition; our long-term investments, including anticipated expenditures, losses and expenses; costs associated with prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights; the adequacy of our current facilities; our ability to obtain, maintain or increase coverage of product liability and other insurance; adequacy of our product liability insurance; and our indebtedness.
+These forwardlooking statements include statements as to the discovery, development, formulation, manufacturing and commercialization of our compounds and our product candidates; the increase in our drug discovery and development efforts; the expected timing, progress, results and other information regarding our preclinical testing, clinical trials and drug development programs; conducting clinical trials internally, with collaborators, or with contract research organizations; our collaboration and strategic alliance efforts; anticipated benefits and disadvantages of entering into collaboration agreements; the regulatory approval process, including determinations to seek FDA approval for, and plans to commercialize, our products in the United States and abroad; the safety, effectiveness and potential benefits and indications of our product candidates and other compounds under development; potential uses for our product candidates and our other compounds; our ability to manage expansion of our drug discovery and development operations; future required expertise relating to clinical trials, manufacturing, sales and marketing; obtaining and terminating licenses to products, compounds or technology, or other intellectual property rights; the receipt of or payments to collaborators resulting from milestones or royalties; difficulties resulting from the discontinuation of certain of our information product-related activities, including the amendment, termination or transition of customer contracts; expected expenses and expenditure levels; expected revenues and sources of revenues; expected losses; fluctuation of losses; our profitability; the adequacy of our capital resources; the need to raise additional capital; the costs associated with resolving matters currently in litigation; our expectations regarding competition; our long-term investments, including anticipated expenditures, losses and expenses; costs associated with prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights; the adequacy of our current facilities; our ability to obtain, maintain or increase coverage of product liability and other insurance; adequacy of our product liability insurance; our indebtedness; and the impact of the adoption of SFAS 123R on our results of operations.